Tripsy/rcms/packages/tripsy/stub-chain/README.md

 # Managing

+- The file name and also the class name are determined by the stub file name (ex: my-model-action.stub => MyModelAction.php)
-- The command works with the premise that if you want to create a file ProjectPermission you will set model argument as `Permission` and the parentModel argument as `Project`
+- The command works with the premise that if you want to create a file ProjectPermission you will set model argument as `Permission` and the parentModel argument as `Project` and the stub file is `model.stub`

 - The destination folder is determined based on the `namespace` defined in the stub file.

     - ex1: namespace App\Http\Controllers\{{ $model }} > app/Http/Controllers/{{ $Model}}/
     - ex2: namespace App\Http\Controllers > app/Http/Controllers/

-- We named the package `stub-chain` because it's purpose is to generated related dynamic classes based on the `use` & `extra` clauses.
+- We named the package `stub-chain` because it's purpose is to generate related dynamic classes based on the `use` & `extra` clauses.
 While the `use` clauses are part of the final code, the `extra` is just a notation to generate some dynamic classes which are not actually imported in the generated class (ex: Events, Listeners, etc); The `extra` lines needs to be removed manually, to obtain